JoshuaJFogg/slate/source/includes/_catalogues.md

-`images` > imageId | integer | The eSuite identifier for the image `images` > displayName | string | Display name `images` > fileName | string | The file name associated to the image `images` > default | boolean | An indication as to whether the image is the default image for the subscription service `images` > location | string | The URL location the image is hosted at `subscriptionsInfo` > groupLicensing | object | A breakdown of how many group licenses are associated to the subscription service
+`images` > imageId | integer | The eSuite identifier for the image `images` > displayName | string | Display name `images` > fileName | string | The file name associated to the image `images` > default | Bool | An indication as to whether the image is the default image for the subscription service `images` > location | string | The URL location the image is hosted at `subscriptionsInfo` > groupLicensing | object | A breakdown of how many group licenses are associated to the subscription service
 `groupLicensing` > standard | integer | The number of standard licenses associated to the subscription service